CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 ^#^^#^ Compressing data

-As mentioned [above](#describe), there are different ways to store a number variable, such as `byte` and `long`.
+As mentioned [above][describing the data], there are different ways to store a number variable, such as `byte` and `long`.
 The various options take more space to save - types which take less space can store only smaller numbers whereas types that take more space can store larger numbers.
 For example, a number stored as a byte can only take on values between -127 and 100 and only integers (e.g. not 2.5) whereas a number stored as float can store numbers up to \(1.7x10^38\) with up to 38 decimal places.
-Strings operate similarly; a string variable with 20 characters would store "abc" as 17 blank characters followed by the "abc".
+Strings operate similarly; a string variable with 20 characters would store "abc" as
+17 blank characters followed by the "abc".

 Understanding the above is not that important these days as computer power and storage has increased to the point where the majority of us will not be reaching its limits.
 However, Stata does offer the `compress` command which attempts to store variables in the smallest possible type.
 For example, if